Ghost polygons, Poisson bracket and convexity: Hamiltonian and brackets: average of correlation and length functions

 Recall that in our convention $\det(F_\aa)$ is a contracting bundle and thus the real part of $\Ell_\mu$ is positive.
-Moreover for a closed geodesic $\gamma$ whose associated geodesic current, supported on $\GG\times\{\aa\}$ is also denoted by $\gamma^\aa$.
+Moreover for a closed geodesic $\gamma$, the associated geodesic current, supported on $\GG\times\{\aa\}$ is also denoted by $\gamma^\aa$.

 where $\operatorname{Hol}(\gamma)$ is the holonomy of $\gamma$.
 For a geodesic current $\delta$ supported on a closed geodesic, the length function $\Ell_\delta$ is analytic.
 This extends to all geodesic currents by density and Morera's Theorem (See \cite{Bridgeman:2015ba} for a related discussion in the real case).
 The notion extends naturally -- by additivity -- to a general $\Theta$-geodesic current.